pyta-uoft/website/index.md

 ### Ungrouped imports (C0412) {#C0412}

-Imports should be grouped by packages.
+Imports should be grouped by package.

 ~~~~ {include="C0412_ungrouped_imports"}
 ~~~~